 Fruit and vegetables get frozen before they go bad, to be used in smoothies at a later date.
 In my freezer bag you will find: bananas, avocados, pineapple cores, broccoli stems, and kale, among other things.

 This may be the one area that makes you save the most each month!

 How can you make sure you are eating all of the food you purchase?

 Eat From Your Freezer and Pantry

-This kinda goes with the whole waste thing: I shop my pantry and freezer before I plan the week, making sure nothing hangs around too long.
+This kinda goes with the whole waste thing: Shop your pantry and freezer before you plan the week, making sure nothing hangs around too long.